 3.2.4.2 Strength I Load Combination

-This load combination represents random traffic and the heaviest truck to cross the bridge in its 75-year design life.
-During this live-load event, a significant wind is not considered probable.
+This load combination represents normal vehicular use of the bridge in its 75-year design life.
+During this live-load event, the effect of wind is considered to be negligible.

 3.2.4.3 Strength II Load Combination